-We encourage guests to take advantage of the many historical treasures that our nation’s capitol has to offer.
+Located in the heart of Washington, DC, near the White House, we encourage guests to take advantage of the many historical treasures that our nation’s capital has to offer.
 Spend the day shopping in Georgetown, visiting the White House, or exploring nearby Dupont Circle.
 Our concierge is happy to make suggestions regarding seasonal highlights and things to do during your visit to Washington, DC.

 A complimentary house car is available on a first come basis to sites within the city limits.